Tanya Tucker Privately Mourns The Death Of Her ’80s Love, Glen Campbell

 “I let a good one go and I have to live with that for the rest of my life.”

-Tanya Tucker recounted a final Facetime call she had with her former lover shortly after his Alzheimer’s diagnosis took his memory.
+Tanya Tucker recounted a final FaceTime call she had with her former lover shortly after his Alzheimer’s diagnosis took his memory.

 “I was talking to him, going, ‘Remember me?
 I’m Tanya, we used to love each other,” Tucker told the Tribune.
 “Trying to think of anything that would trigger his memory.
 When I was done, he kissed the phone.
 So I got that, at least.
 It may be all I ever get.”